Federated Causal Discovery From Interventions: Background and Problem Setup

-Our proposed federated setup consists of a central node acting as a server and $K$ other nodes as clients.
-We denote the server with $S$ and the clients with, $C_k \; \forall k \in \{1, ..., K\}$.
-Each client is an independent processing unit, and can only communicate with the server.
-The centralized dataset $D$ is distributed among the clients, where each client $C_k$ has access to a (not necessarily disjoint) subset of $D$, called $D^{k} := \{D_{\mathcal{O}}^k, \; D_{\mathcal{I}}^k\}$.
-To utilize the entire dataset for structure discovery, we assume these subsets to span the entire $D$, such that $D = \bigcup^K_{k = 1} D^{k}$.

 Any dataset can be distributed either horizontally or vertically.
 Horizontal distribution leads to clients having access to the entire set of features, but only a fraction of samples.
 A vertical split, however, provides access to only a subset of features in the original centralized data.
-We consider a horizontal split for $D_{\mathcal{O}}$ and different setups with either vertical or horizontal distribution of $D_{\mathcal{I}}$.
-Therefore, we assume that clients are aware of all the dataset features, but might not have access to interventional data corresponding to each random variable, $X_i$.
-The accessible set of intervened variables for each client $C_k$ is represented by $X^{k}_{\mathcal{I}} \subset X$.
+We consider a horizontal (homogeneous) split for $D_{\mathcal{O}}$ and vertical (heterogeneous) distribution of $D_{\mathcal{I}}$.
+Therefore, we assume that clients are aware of all the dataset features, but might not have access to interventional data corresponding to each node, $X_i$.
+The accessible set of intervened variables for each client, $C_k$, is represented by $X^{k}_{\mathcal{I}} \subset X$.

+\begin{assumption} (Knowledge of Intervened Covariates).
+The information about $X^{k}_{\mathcal{I}}$, that is, the intervened covariates for $C_k$, is known to the server $S$. \end{assumption}

+Note that unlike existing methods, we do not pose any restrictions on linearity or noise distribution of the CGM.

-\paragraph{Problem statement} Within the described federated setting, we focus on recovering the DAG, $G$, rather than the underlying probability distribution, $P$.
-We enforce a strict restriction on direct exchange of $D^{k}$ samples either between two arbitrary clients, $C_i$ and $C_j$, or to the server, $S$.
+\paragraph{Problem statement.} Within the described federated setting, we focus on recovering the underlying causal DAG, $G$, rather than the probability distribution, $P$, while enforcing a strict restriction on direct exchange of $D^{k}$ samples either between two arbitrary clients, $C_i$ and $C_j$, or to the server, $S$. \looseness-1